Standards for Healthcare Electronic Funds Transfer and Electronic Remittance Advice

 HHS: US Department of Health and Human Services

-Healthcare EFT Transaction:: A CCD+ Entry originated by a health plan to a healthcare provider with respect to a healthcare claim payment.
+Healthcare EFT transaction: A CCD+ Entry originated by a health plan to a healthcare provider with respect to a healthcare claim payment.
 Under this definition, a healthcare EFT transaction must include one addenda record that contains 835 TRN data segment within the Payment Related Information field.

 - An individual or group plan that provides, or pays the cost of, medical care.

 - The insurance company receives the claim from the service provider and determines eligibility, compensation rate for the provider, deductibles and co-pays.
 The insurance company makes payment to the provider, and sends an EOB statement to the patient and or the provider.
-Some example are Blue Cross and Blue Shield, Aetna, United Healthcare and Kaiser Permanente.
+Some examples are Blue Cross and Blue Shield, Aetna, United Healthcare and Kaiser Permanente.

-Healthcare Provider: A provider of medical or health services, and any other person or organization who furnishes, bills or is paid for healthcare in the normal course of business.
+Healthcare provider: A provider of medical or health services, and any other person or organization who furnishes, bills or is paid for healthcare in the normal course of business.

 HIPAA: The federal law that protects personal medical information and recognizes the rights to relevant medical information of family caregivers and others directly involved in providing or paying for care.

-Medical Clearinghouses: Aggregators (senders and receivers) of mountains of medical claim information almost all of which is managed by software.
+Medical clearinghouses: Aggregators (senders and receivers) of mountains of medical claim information almost all of which is managed by software.